FAForever/wiki-pages/Association/Procedures/join-association.md

 >
 > - https://docs.google.com/document/d/1hvEtv6hCD3-ZUhTHDzyYpNAcHc8PYY3BMT_-UDyc0uM
 >
 > The association is a slow organization.
 This is intentional.
 A lot of decisions are at the strategic level and should therefore not be rushed.
 On top of that, a lot of decisions and operations are asynchronous.
 As this is a voluntary organization.
 This means it may take several days for someone to be able to respond and share their thoughts.
-The board has a meeting once every month, on the last sunday of the month.
+The board has a meeting once every month, on the last Sunday of the month.
 You're welcome to observe these as an association member.
 >
-> All official correspondence will go to this email adres that you receive this message with.
-As an example, you will be invited to the yearly general meeting through this email adres.
+> All official correspondence will go to this email address  that you receive this message with.
+As an example, you will be invited to the yearly general meeting through this email address .
 >
 > With kind regards,
 >